Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Log pseudoholomorphic maps

-\bEx{VsmoothinX_ex} If $D$ is smooth, i.e. $|S|\!=\!1$, a (pre-)log map with smooth domain of depth $\eset$ is just a $J$-holomorphic map $u$ with image not into $D$, $u^{-1}(D)\!\subset\!\vec{z}$, and
+\bEx{VsmoothinX_ex} If $D$ is smooth, i.e. $N\!=\!1$, a (pre-)log map with smooth domain of depth $\eset$ is just a $J$-holomorphic map $u$ with image not into $D$, $u^{-1}(D)\!\subset\!\vec{z}$, and

 as in the definition of the relative moduli spaces in (\ref{RelativeOrder_e}).
-Thus there exists a one-to-one correspondence between the virtually main stratum of the moduli space of relative $J$-holomorphic maps of contact order $\mfs$, and the space of depth $\eset$ (pre-)log maps of the same contact pattern.
-Also, a depth $\{1\}$ (pre-)log $J$-holomorphic map with smooth domain is made of a $J$-holomorphic map $u\colon\!(\Si,\mfj)\!\lra\!(D,J|_{TD})$ and a meromorphic section $\ze$ of $u^*\cN_XD$ such that $\vec{z}$ includes the set of zeros and poles of $\ze$ and
+Thus there exists a one-to-one correspondence between the virtually main stratum of the moduli space of relative $J$-holomorphic curves of contact order $\mfs$, and the space of depth $\eset$ (pre-)log curves of the same contact pattern.
+Also, a depth $\{1\}$ (pre-)log $J$-holomorphic curve with smooth domain is represented by a $J$-holomorphic map $u\colon\!(\Si,\mfj)\!\lra\!(D,J|_{TD})$ and a meromorphic section $\ze$ of $u^*\cN_XD$ such that $\vec{z}$ includes the set of zeros and poles of $\ze$ and

 as in the definition of the relative moduli spaces.
 The definitions, however, become different if we consider maps with nodal domain. \eEx

 .1in